 You may see the word “organic” used on a number of products that are actually nothing but detrimental chemicals.
 To be sure of getting a higher quality and more natural product, look for these terms in the labeling:

 - Slow Release

 - Low Analysis

-Also pay close attention to the NPK ratio.
-If a product is labeled as being organic, but the NPK ratio total is higher than 15, it probably is not organic.
+Also pay close attention to the ratio of organic NPK fertilizers.
+If a product is labeled as being organic, but the NPK ratio (nitrogen, phosphorus, potassium) total is higher than 15, it probably is not organic.